carloshfmaciel/agenda-service/README.md

   - Embedded database H2 using file persistence mode
   - Flyway as a database migration manager
   - Resilience4j as a circuit breaker for REST apis
-  - Spring Rest Template as a external caller apis
+  - Spring Rest Template as an external api caller
   - Spring Cron Scheduler to finish vote session

 ## Project organization